BeniaminSferciuc/C/Readme.md

-Exercises in the C language
+Exercises in the C language and some theory!